MileHacker Logo

 Museums & Cultural Institutions

-• Museum of the History of Riga and Navigation: Covers Riga's heritage from ancient times to now, focusing on maritime plus business heritage.
+• Museum of the History of Riga and Navigation: Covers Riga's history from bygone eras to the present, focusing on maritime and trade heritage.

 • Latvian National Museum of Art: The largest collection of national art, situated in a magnificent A Style of art and architecture building.